 Tap on your profile picture in the top right-hand corner, and your accounts box will come up.
 Tap Manage accounts on this device.

 Remove the account you’re not receiving emails from by tapping Remove from this device.

 Now, re-register the Gmail account on the app, making sure to get the login details correct.

 Check to see if you have an internet connection

 This one may sound silly, but we often overlook the obvious.
-If your Gmail is not receiving emails, maybe your Wi-Fi connection has suddenly blinked out, and you haven’t noticed?
-Or perhaps your internet connection is a bit sluggish, making it difficult for Gmail to send through large emails?
+If your Gmail is not receiving emails, maybe your Wi-Fi connection has suddenly blinked out, and you haven’t noticed.
+Or perhaps your internet connection is a bit sluggish, making it difficult for Gmail to send large emails?

-Whatever the reason, turn your Wi-Fi connection off, then on again.
+Whatever the reason, turn your Wi-Fi connection off and then on again.
 If that doesn’t work, restart your computer or phone.
 If the Wi-Fi connection is still really bad or totally gone, it’s time to reset your router.
 But before that, maybe do a speed test first?